JuliaLang/julia/doc/src/manual/methods.md

 It is recommended that the disambiguating method be defined first, since otherwise the ambiguity exists, if transiently, until the more specific method is defined.

+In more complex cases, resolving method ambiguities involves a certain element of design; this topic is explored further [below](@ref man-method-design-ambiguities).

 ## Parametric Methods